hieuvt29/my-dictionary/readme.md

 - Tkinter for GUI

 ### Features:
-- catch user's double-click words and search it through api, result displayed on a popup which closes when user hover mouse out of it range
+- catch user's double-clicked words and search it through api, result displayed on a popup which closes when user hover mouse out of it range